M. K. Thyagaraja Bhagavathar: Final years and death

 MKT turned more towards temples and developed a philosophical attitude towards the end of his life.
 He undertook journeys to many pilgrimage centres.
 He lost interest in wealth and popularity.

 After 1955, he visited many temples in South India including Dharmapura Adheenam and other places such as Pandharpur etc., with one of his best friends, Mr. A. Nagarathnam, a school teacher from Erode and who also learnt carnatic music from Alathur Brothers along with MKT.
 He visited Ramakrishna Tapovanam near Trichy and stayed there for well over a month.
 He visited Tiruvannamalai and another place called Tirumoolaranyam near Tiruvannamalai and stayed in an ashram for a few days.

 MKT also suffered from diabetes and used take the insulin injection himself in the middle of concerts in the last years of his life.

 During the closing days of his life, Bagavathar suffered from high blood pressure and acute diabetes.
 Only ten days before his demise, he gave a concert at Pollachi.
 At the end of the concert, a person offered him some Ayurvedic tonic to cure the diabetics.
-But instead of providing relief, the tonic aggravated the condition so much so that he had to be taken to Madras to be admitted immediately in the General Hospital.

-On 22 October 1959, he was admitted in the General Hospital, Madras.
-He took treatment for a week, but he died on 1 November 1959 at about 6.20 p.m.
+Instead of providing relief, the tonic aggravated the condition so severely that he had to be taken to Madras immediately where he was admitted to the General Hospital on 22 October 1959.
+He underwent treatment for a week, but died on 1 November 1959 at about 6.20 p.m.

 His body was taken to Trichy and was buried in Sangiliyandapuram, a small village in the outskirts of Trichy.
 His funeral procession started in the cantonment from his house at about 4.30 p.m. and took about 4 hours to reach the burial ground due to the gathering of an overwhelming crowd.

 M. K. Thyagaraja Bhagavathar was laid to rest in Sangiliyandapuram, Tiruchirappalli, Tamil Nadu, alongside his parents and other members of the Viswakarma community.
 Contrary to some reports, his burial site is not neglected.
 It has been consistently maintained by his family and community members, who have preserved the dignity of the site through regular upkeep and reverence.

 In 2019, the Tamil Nadu government announced a ₹50 lakh manimandapam (memorial hall) project to honor Bhagavathar’s legacy.
 However, the memorial was never constructed, and the initiative has been criticized as a failed or mismanaged effort.
 Despite this, the Viswakarma community continues to honor Bhagavathar’s contributions to Tamil cinema and Carnatic music through grassroots efforts and cultural remembrance.